Zaxx0n/301_reading_notes/301_Read_Class_03.md

 # Active Directory
 AD is Microsoft's directory and identity management service for Windows domain networks.

-It is made up of a number of different directory servies.
+It is made up of a number of different directory services.
 Some of them are AD DS, AD LDS, AD CS, etc...

-The fundemental AD features are: a schema, a global catalog, a query and index mechanism and a replication service.
+The fundamental AD features are: a schema, a global catalog, a query and index mechanism and a replication service.

- The AD data structures are in a hierarchial structure consisting of domains, trees and forests.
+ The AD data structures are in a hierarchical structure consisting of domains, trees and forests.

  Objects in a domain can be grouped into organizational units (OUs) to simplify administration and policy management.